-With respect to the four sea-ice variables currently implemented by GCOS as ECV products, this means pursuing the efforts on sea-ice concentration, thickness, and drift, and introducing snow-depth, surface temperature, albedo, and sea-ice age.
-We consider that today's "sea-ice edge/extent" ECV product (a binary ice/no-ice information) can be folded into the new sea-ice concentration ECV.
-Sea-ice extent and area, key indicators of climate change derived from the sea-ice concentration ECV are not required as ECVs nor ECV products.
+With respect to the four sea ice variables currently implemented by GCOS as ECV products, this means pursuing the efforts on sea ice concentration, thickness, and drift, and introducing snow depth, surface temperature, albedo, and sea ice age.
+We consider that today's "sea ice edge/extent" ECV product (a binary ice/no-ice information) can be folded into the new sea ice concentration ECV.
+Sea ice extent and area, key indicators of climate change derived from the sea ice concentration ECV, are not required as ECVs or ECV products.

-5. Discussion and outlook
+Discussion and outlook

-To introduce seven independent sea-ice related ECVs in GCOS will undoubtedly at first be perceived as a jump with respect to today's single-ECV model.
-At the same time, seven geophysical variables represent less than a doubling with respect to the four ECV products we have today, a number that has remained unchanged since 2011 despite the many advances in satellite Earth Observation technologies.
-The question is really one of organizing the sea-ice variables to best serve GCOS missions.
-To keep the seven variables as ECV products of the existing sea ice

-ECV is not a viable option and would further exacerbate the challenges to maintain and develop observations of this critical domain of the climate system.
+To introduce seven independent sea ice related ECVs in GCOS will undoubtedly at first be perceived as a jump with respect to today's single-ECV model.
+At the same time, seven geophysical variables represent less than a doubling with respect to the four ECV products we have today, a number that has remained unchanged since 2011 despite the many advances in satellite Earth observation technologies.
+The question is really one of organizing the sea ice variables to best serve GCOS missions.
+To keep the seven variables as ECV products of the existing sea ice ECV is not a viable option and would further exacerbate the challenges to maintain and develop observations of this critical domain of the climate system.

-In addition to the arguments from section 3, we note that, should the current single-ECV model be continued with seven ECV products, it would present a stark contrast with what is practiced for other domains covered by GCOS.
-For example, making the correspondence between variables describing the sea surface on the one hand, and those describing the sea ice on the other hand (motion: ocean currents vs sea-ice drift, temperature: sea-surface temperature vs ice surface temperature, short-wave radiation: ocean colour vs sea-ice albedo, vertical dimension: sea level vs sea-ice thickness, etc...) we see that all the surface ocean variables are ECVs, while the sea-ice variables would be ECV products.
+In addition to the arguments from "The GCOS Sea Ice ECV in 2021 and its challenges," we note that, should the current single-ECV model be continued with seven ECV products, it would present a stark contrast with what is practiced for other domains covered by GCOS.
+For example, making the correspondence between variables describing the sea surface on the one hand, and those describing the sea ice on the other hand (motion: ocean currents versus sea ice drift, temperature: sea surface temperature versus ice surface temperature, shortwave radiation: ocean color versus sea ice albedo, vertical dimension: sea level versus sea ice thickness, etc.) we see that all the surface ocean variables are ECVs, while the sea ice variables would be ECV products.

 In GCOS (2016), no ECV has seven ECV products.
 Only 25% ECVs have four or more ECV products, and 41% contain a single ECV product.
 When an ECV holds more than one ECV product, it is often the same geophysical variable but with different requirements.
-Examples are the Fraction of Absorbed Photo-synthetic Active Radiation (FAPAR) ECV that has two ECV products, one for modelling (required spatial resolution 200 - 500 m) and one for adaptation (50 m), and similarly for the albedo, leaf area index, and land cover ECVs.
-With respect to other ECVs, a sea ice ECV with seven ECV products would thus have a record large number of ECV products, corresponding to distinct geophysical variables requiring different Earth Observation technologies.
-Other ECVs (e.g. on ice sheets and shelves, on glaciers, on cloud properties, on lakes) are in a similar situation to the sea ice ECV.
+Examples are the Fraction of Absorbed Photosynthetic Active Radiation (FAPAR) ECV that has two ECV products, one for modeling (required spatial resolution 200-500 m) and one for adaptation (50 m), and similarly for the albedo, leaf area index, and land cover ECVs.
+With respect to other ECVs, a sea ice ECV with seven ECV products would thus have a record large number of ECV products, corresponding to distinct geophysical variables requiring different Earth observation technologies.
+Other ECVs (e.g., on ice sheets and shelves, on glaciers, on cloud properties, on lakes) are in a similar situation to the sea ice ECV.
 The present work can be an inspiration for these communities to propose a revision of their ECVs.